edHelper.com

 By Toni Lee Robinson

-1 In 1801, Thomas Jefferson became President of a young nation.
+1 In 1801, Thomas Jefferson became president of a young nation.
 The United States stretched from the Great Lakes nearly to the Gulf of Mexico.
 The Atlantic Ocean and the Mississippi River formed its east-west borders.
 Most of its 5,300,000 people lived in cities near the Atlantic Ocean.

 2 Jefferson had long dreamed of exploring the vast land on the other side of the Mississippi.
 Everything about the unknown land fascinated Jefferson.
 He wanted to know what new plants and animals could be found.
 He wanted information about the native peoples who lived there.
 Would the land be good for farming?
 What other resources could it offer the growing nation?
-Was the Northwest Passage hidden somewhere in the forests and mountains?
+Was the Northwest Passage hidden somewhere beyond the forests and mountains?
 Many people believed in this water route to the Pacific Ocean, although none had ever seen it.
 Jefferson knew that if the U.S. owned such a route, it would control trade over the entire continent.

 3 Jefferson saw the whole territory as a treasure waiting to be discovered.
 He asked Congress for funds to send a troop of explorers into the region.
 Twenty-five hundred dollars was set aside to begin the expedition.